 The RPG-MWSC-160 is designed to provide the power supply for the connected LAS system.
 The 12 V DC In socket is either connected to an appropriate 12 V DC source or to the optional AC power supply that is mounted to the receiver rear plate.
-The "LAS RX" socket is used for 12 V DC supply the LAS devices and provides the analogue demodulated voltage(s) from the LAS receiver.
+DC out sockets provide 12 V DC supply for the LAS receiver.
+LAS signal provides the analogue demodulated voltage(s) from the LAS receiver.
 Digital data out connects the internal S-PC to the external H-PC.
-Three LEDs on the backside of the receiver unit inform about the status of the combined system (Figure 3):
+Three LEDs on the backside of the receiver unit inform about the status of the combined system (